Shao-Kui/3DScenePlatform/README.md

 --layoutmethods/
 ----trafficflow/
 ```
+Note that the code generates scene jsons which should be loaded in this platform for visualization.
 # Manuals
 Our platform is split into two panels: operation & 3D scene.
 The operation panel allows rendering, layouting, saving, and loading scenes.
 We also allow searching objects by semantics and names(id).
 One could add more objects by left-clicking a searched result and left-clicking a position in a scene.
 The 3D scene panel uses an orbital controller, where interactions follow:
 **Axis**: The `Axis` button display/hide the world axis (Red: X, Blue: Z, Green, Y);